-- Ensuring that applicable construction personnel are educated on wetland construction techniques, where wetlands are located, etc.; - Maintaining a typical workspace width of 75 feet, where possible, through wetlands.
-Areas of workspace greater than 75 feet through wetlands require FERC approval on a site-specific basis; - Accelerating construction activities in and immediately adjacent to wetlands to the extent practicable to limit the activity in the wetland; - Maintaining a 50-foot setback, where possible, between ATWS areas and the edge of the wetland.
-ATWS areas closer than 50 feet from wetlands require FERC approval on a site-specific basis; - Limiting the use of equipment operating in the wetlands to those required to construct the pipeline; - Restoring the wetland to pre-construction contours; - Removing all construction equipment and materials from within the wetland as soon as practicable; - Permanently stabilizing adjacent upland areas following the pipe installation;
+- Ensuring that applicable construction personnel are educated on wetland construction techniques, where wetlands are located, etc.; - Maintaining a typical workspace width of 75 feet, where possible, through wetlands; - Accelerating construction activities in and immediately adjacent to wetlands to the extent practicable to limit the activity in the wetland; - Maintaining a 50-foot setback, where possible, between ATWS areas and the edge of the wetland; - Limiting the use of equipment operating in the wetlands to those required to construct the pipeline; - Restoring the wetland to pre-construction contours; - Removing all construction equipment and materials from within the wetland as soon as practicable; - Permanently stabilizing adjacent upland areas following the pipe installation; - Inspecting the ROW periodically during and after construction and repairing any erosion control or restoration features until permanent revegetation is successful, which is a minimum of uniform, perennial 80 percent vegetative cover; and - When wetland areas are temporarily disturbed, isolate and stockpile topsoil for replacement after backfilling is completed.
+If temporary vegetative stabilization is necessary, apply annual ryegrass at the rate not exceeding 40 lbs/acre.
+Mulch using clean straw (weed free) at the rate of 2 tons/acre.
+Soil amendments will not be used in wetland areas unless otherwise approved by the EI or applicable permitting agency.